 Some EdTech tools — such as certain educational math video games — can deliver differentiated content, while providing unique ways to process it.

-For example, Prodigy Game adjusts questions to tackle student trouble spots and offers math problems that use words, charts and pictures, as well as numbers.
+For example, Prodigy adjusts questions to tackle student trouble spots and offers math problems that use words, charts and pictures, as well as numbers.

 To the benefit of teachers, the game is free and aligned with CCSS, TEKS, MAFS and Ontario curricula for grades 1 to 8.
 You can adjust the focus of questions to supplement lessons and homework, running reports to examine each student’s progress.